AqwamCreates/DataPredict-Axon/docs/API/AutomaticDifferentiationTensors.md

 ### Parameters:

-* dimension: The dimension of summing axis.
+* dimension: The dimension of calculating the sum along an axis.
 Can be empty.
 [Default: None]

 #### Returns: